spdk/spdk/doc/applications.md

 configuration.
 See @ref jsonrpc for details.

 Note that `--config` and `--wait-for-rpc` cannot be used at the same time.

+### Limit coredump {#cmd_arg_limit_coredump}

+By default, an SPDK application will set resource limits for core file sizes to RLIM_INFINITY.
+Specifying `--limit-coredump` will not set the resource limits.

+### Tracepoint group mask {#cmd_arg_limit_tpoint_group_mask}

+SPDK has an experimental low overhead tracing framework.
+Tracepoints in this framework are organized into tracepoint groups.
+By default, all tracepoint groups are disabled.  `--tpoint-group-mask` can be used to enable a specific subset of tracepoint groups in the application.

+Note: Additional documentation on the tracepoint framework is in progress.

 ### Deferred initialization {#cmd_arg_deferred_initialization}